kilik2021/angular-todo/README.md

 ### How does it work?

 This app uses JSON Web Tokens to authenticate users and keep them logged in.
-All the data is consumed from an AIP hosted on Heroku using AngularJS.
+All the data is consumed from an API hosted on Heroku using AngularJS.
 This site is styled with Bootstrap.

 ## Features